UniversityOfHelsinkiCS/DEFA/README.md

 ./init_dev_environment.sh
 ```

-### DB

-create a new folder outside the project and navigate to it.

-create a file `docker-compose.yml` and paste the following into it:
+create a file `docker-compose.yml` outside the project folder and paste the following into it:

 ```
 version: '2'